viniremigio/poetry-cached-action/README.md

 ```

 ## Important
-This Github Action is just an example to be used in my personal projects.
-For more reliable actions with the same purpose, please refer to other options in the [Github Marketplace](https://github.com/marketplace?query=poetry+cache).
+This Github Action is provided as an example to be used in personal projects.
+For more reliable actions serving the same purpose, please refer to other options in the [Github Marketplace](https://github.com/marketplace?query=poetry+cache).